-Under Title IX of the Educational Amendments of 1972, sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex, including discrimination on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
-Sex-based harassment is further defined in District Policy AC - Nondiscrimination/Equal Opportunity.
-Sex-based harassment pursuant to Title IX is investigated under District Policy AC-R3.
-Sex-based harassment that does not fall under the Title IX definition may still qualify as sex-based harassment under state law, in which case the District will investigate under District Regulation AC-R1 - Harassment and Discrimination Investigation Procedures for Students.
+Under Title IX of the Educational Amendments of 1972, sexual harassment is a form of sex discrimination and means conduct on the basis of sex.
+Sexual harassment is further defined in District Policy AC - Nondiscrimination/Equal Opportunity.
+Sexual harassment pursuant to Title IX is investigated under District Policy AC-R3.
+Sexual harassment that does not fall under the Title IX definition may still qualify as sex-based harassment under state law, in which case the District will investigate under District Regulation AC-R1 - Harassment and Discrimination Investigation Procedures for Students.